shahin-alipanahi/Language-Center/README.md

 This repository contains:

 - INSERT statements to populate the database with realistic test data
-- SQL queries to analyze student data and class information
+- SQL queries to analyze project functionality

 ---